Mohammed J. Alam

 Kevin Doyle is president of Green Economy, an independent consulting firm offering a wide range of services, including “green” labor market research, strategic planning, multi-stakeholder facilitation, program evaluation, and professional development training.
 Doyle cochairs the workforce development program for the New England Clean Energy Council, and leads the Green Careers Affinity Group for the National Fund for Workforce Solutions.
 Doyle’s work has been noted by the New York Times, Boston Globe, Newsweek, Forbes, E Magazine, Marketplace Money, Living on Earth, National Public Radio, and more.
 He is cohost of a popular 2010 “green careers” DVD.
 Doyle is the coauthor of four popular books about environmental careers, including The Eco Guide to Careers That Make a Difference: Environmental Work for a Sustainable World and The Complete Guide to Environmental Careers in the 21st Century.
 Before starting Green Economy in mid-2007, Doyle was the National Director of Program Development at Environmental Careers Organization (ECO) for 15 years.
 In that role, he helped design, finance, and manage paid internships and fellowships that launched the careers of more than 11,000 professionals.

-Kathleen Freeman is director of environmental affairs at NSTAR Electric & Gas Corporation, and has over 30 years of environmental professional experience as a lawyer, engineer, and scientist.
+Kathleen Freeman is a Director in Eversource's Transmission Group overseeing the Greater Boston Projects.
+Previously she was Director of Environmental Affairs for 7 years at Northeast Utilities/NSTAR Electric & Gas Corporation.
+She has over 30 years of environmental professional experience as a lawyer, engineer, and scientist.
 Formerly, she was a partner at the law firm Bowditch & Dewey in the Environmental Practice Group and senior environmental attorney at Foley Hoag (Boston), and served as environmental enforcement counsel and an engineer at the U.S. Environmental Protection Agency, Region 2.
-Currently she is a member of the Board of Directors of the Framingham State University Foundation, Clean Tech Advisory Committee at UMass Lowell, the Economy-Wide & Workforce Subcommittee of the Governor's Climate Protection and Green Economy Advisory Committee, and serves as the private-sector cochair of the Energy and Sustainable Development Committee for the 32-town 495/MetroWest Partnership.
+She served on the Board of Directors of the Environmental Business Council of New England, the Clean Tech Advisory Committee at UMass Lowell and the Economy-Wide & Workforce Subcommittee of the Governor's Climate Protection and Green Economy Advisory Committee.
+Currently she is a member of the Board of Directors of the Framingham State University Foundation, and serves as the private-sector co-chair of the Energy and Sustainable Development Committee for the 34-town 495/MetroWest Partnership.
 She holds a BA in natural sciences and mathematics from SUNY Buffalo, an MS in environmental engineering from Manhattan College, and a JD from Brooklyn Law.

-Richard Goode is the Senior Director of Sustainability at Alcatel-Lucent.
-In this role Rich leads the company’s efforts in measuring, reporting and setting CO2 reduction targets, and creating and implementing sustainability programs across Alcatel-Lucent.
-Rich also integrates sustainability issues into the planning, business and decision-making functions of the company, challenging established ways of doing things to build lasting business value.
+Richard Goode is a Senior Manager in Ernst & Young’s US Climate Change and Sustainability Services practice with experience in implementing sustainability programs at large organizations as well as expertise in carbon accounting.
+In this role Rich assists in the development, verification and implementation of climate change and sustainability assurance competencies throughout the United States.
+Previously Rich was the Senior Director of Sustainability at Alcatel-Lucent.
+In this role Rich led the company’s efforts in measuring, reporting and setting CO2 reduction targets, and creating and implementing sustainability programs across Alcatel-Lucent.
 Rich is an adjunct professor of Sustainability at Harvard University and Tufts University’s Gordon Institute.
 Rich is the founder of the Boston-area Sustainability Group (www.basg.org) and is a graduate of Presidio Graduate School in San Francisco, Calif., where he also serves on the Board of Directors.
 He also serves on the Board of Directors of the International Society of Sustainability Professionals (ISSP) and on the Board of Advisors of Harvard University’s Sustainable & Environmental Management program.

 Hamel Environmental Consulting